 - Now go to phone settings, and scroll down to the bottom.

 - You will find the System UI Tuner option below the Developer options.

 - Click on it and explore what it has to offer.
 Done.

 Once you enabled the System UI Tuner, now you can modify the battery icon, show hours and minutes in the clock, customize the status bar, show the embedded battery percentage, etc. Also, there is a Power notification control option that features 0 to 5 levels.

-This helps control the app notifications to a level that you want.
+This helps control the app notifications to the level that you want.
 For example, when you are working and don’t want to get distracted by app notifications on your phone, set the level 0 or 1 in Power notification control.
-Remember, the lower levels will prevent max notifications while higher levels allow minimum notifications.
+Remember, the lower levels will prevent max notifications while higher levels allow maximum notifications.

 Now you already know about two of the hidden settings on your Android phone but you still probably don’t know about the hundreds of hidden secret codes.
 These codes are programmed and added to the core that we are going to share here.
 Upon dialing the combination of codes, you can perform specific tasks without even doing it from the usual way i.e the available interface.

 Before you dial any secret code shared below, make sure you read the outcome carefully since some codes can perform system modification.
 Here are the useful Android secret codes that you can try.

 |*#*#34971539#*#*||Open Camera Details|